ericmoritz/fp/README.md

 `fp` provides the `p(f, *args, **kwargs)` function which will create a partial application of the function `f`.

-The `p` function is implemented using the built-in fp.partial function bundled with Python and is simply a shorten alias to that function.
+The `p` function is implemented using the built-in `functools.partial` function bundled with Python and is simply a shorten alias to that function.